-- Physical assault because of race, colour, culture, gender, sexual orientation, disability or religion; - Derogatory name-calling, insults and jokes; - Offensive graffiti; - Provocative behaviour such as the wearing of racist badges or insignia; - Bringing offensive materials such as leaflets, comics, magazines into the Academy; - The promotion of extreme views which incite the denigration of others, for example misogynistic or racist comments or actions; - Verbal abuse and threats; - Acting in breach of the Code of Conduct by making physical contact; - Pressuring a student to engage in negative behaviours either in person or online; - The sending of unsolicited images; - Incitement of others to behave in an offensive way; - Attempts to recruit other student to certain organisations and groups; - Ridicule of an individual for cultural differences, e.g., diet, music, dress, etc.; - Refusal to co-operate with other student because of ethnicity, culture, gender, sexual orientation, disability or religion or - Use of social media platforms to pursue a fellow student in any of the aforementioned ways.
+• Physical assault because of ethnicity, culture, gender, sexual orientation, disability or religion;

-10.4 Sexual harassment/ Child on Child Abuse
+- Derogatory name-calling, insults and jokes; - Offensive graffiti; - Provocative behaviour such as the wearing of racist badges or insignia; - Bringing offensive materials such as leaflets, comics, magazines into the Academy; - Verbal abuse and threats: - Acting in breach of the Student Code of Conduct by making physical contact - Pressurising another student to engage in misbehaviour either in person or online - Sending of unsolicited images - Incitement of others to behave in an offensive way; - Attempts to recruit other students to certain organisations and groups; - Ridicule of an individual for cultural differences, e.g. food, music, dress, etc.; - Refusal to co-operate with other student because of ethnicity, culture, gender, sexual orientation, disability or religion. - Use of social media platforms to pursue a fellow student in any of the aforementioned ways - Promotion of extreme views which insight the denigration of others for example misogynistic, or racist comments or actions.

-All incidents of sexual harassment and child on child abuse will be dealt with in line with current Keeping Children Safe in Education guidance and the Federation Child Protection and Safeguarding Policy.
+10.4 Sexual harassment and child on child abuse

-Sexual harassment and Child on Child Abuse specifically may present itself in the following ways (but is not limited to):
+All incidents will be dealt with in line with current Keeping Children Safe in Education guidance.
+Sexual Harassment and child on child abuse may present itself in the following ways:

 - Unwanted physical contact of any kind;

 - Offensive comments of a sexual nature;

 - Coercive, controlling behaviour;

-- Unwanted pressure e.g., for a date or image/s;
+- Unwanted pressure e.g. for a date;

-- Cat calling or making inappropriate noises;
+- Cat calling or making inappropriate noises

-- Unwanted attention, for example staring;
+- Unwanted attention for example staring;

-- Spreading rumours of a sexual nature and
+- Spreading rumours of a sexual nature;

-- Inappropriate facial expressions or gestures.
+- Inappropriate facial expressions;